Ramnagar, Udhampur: Ramnagar Town

 Ramanagar is a historical small town situated in Udhampur District of Jammu and Kashmir.
 Ramnagar is named after its last ruler, King Ram Singh of Ramanagar.
 The King' Palace is also in the town.
 It has been taken over by Archeological Survey of India for maintenance and preservation.

 Inside the palace there is one sheesh mahal or a kind of hall where we can still see the painting of different types some are of the queens.

 Ramnagar is mostly a hilly area.
-Seoz glaciers and Samna Banj hills are some of the very high altitude areas.
+Seoz glaciers, Samna Banj hill and gandh top are some of the very high altitude areas.